Ritika821/TMDB-Movies-Python-Analysis/README.md

 7. director: It tells the director of the movie.
 8. overview: It tells the overview of the plot of the movie.
 9. runtime: It tells the overall runtime of the movie in minutes
-10. gehres: It represents the genres the movie represents.
+10. genres: It represents the genres the movie represents.
 11. release_date: It tells the date of release of the movie.
 12. release_year: It tells the year in which the movie was released.

 --------------------------------------------------------------------------------------------------------------------------------------------------------

 ## This Project includes :

-- **Import Libraries :** The first step to import libraries that are required like numby, matplotlib, seaborn and pandas by writing code.
+- **Import Libraries :** The first step to import libraries that are required like NumPy, matplotlib, seaborn and pandas by writing code.
-- **Load Dataset :** Loaded TMDB Dataset through pandas read_csv code.
+- **Load Dataset :** Loaded TMDB Dataset through pandas read csv code.
-- **Data Wrangling :** Ensured accuracy and consistency by removing null values and dublicate values, then derived significant columns for analysis.
+- **Data Wrangling :** Ensured accuracy and consistency by removing null values and duplicate values, then derived significant columns for analysis.
-- **Data Analysis :** Inserted additional profit column and then splited one column to more columns.
+- **Data Analysis :** Inserted additional profit column and then split one column to more columns.
-- **Data Interpretation :** Drag various qualitative informations through interpreting data.
+- **Data Interpretation :** Drag various qualitative information through interpreting data.
 - **Data Visualization :** Through Seaborn library, constructed various visuals for clear understanding.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------